AT&T-Time Warner merger is not AOL 2.0

 So Time Warner (TWX) inherited an asset in decline.
 And the plan to marry AOL with Time Warner's cable unit -- which also offered internet access -- never really panned out.
 That's why AOL Time Warner eventually unraveled.

-AOL was surgically removed through a spin-off -- and ultimately was bought by Verizon (VZ, Tech30).
+AOL was surgically removed through a spin-off -- and ultimately was bought by Verizon (VZ).
 Time Warner Cable was also spun off -- and is now part of Charter Communications (CHTR).
 Magazine publisher Time Inc. (TIME) is now its own separate entity too.

 But AT&T isn't buying any of that excess baggage.
 It is simply inheriting content -- and a lot of it.
 CNN.
 HBO.
 Warner Bros.
 DC Comics.
 TBS and TNT.
 Bleacher Report.